ajansenn/BRUVNet/README.md

 ### Remove empty frames from your footage

-The extract-score-store jupyter notebook in the notebooks folder of this repository is used to loop through a folder of videos stored locally or in the cloud, extract frames at a desired frame/second rate, score against the KakaduFish compact model provided in the models folder, and return all the images that have fish present.
+The extract-score-store jupyter notebook in the notebooks folder of this repository is used to loop through a folder of videos stored locally or in the cloud, extract frames at a desired frame/second rate, score against a compact or cloud hosted model, and return all the images that have fish present.
 This allows us to discard all the empty frames from a video and optimise the annotation process.
 Images are stored in Azure Blob containers which can be accessed by labelling tools using a SAS token.
 The current configuration creates new blob containers for each video to enable distribution of images across multiple users without overlap of labelling.

+Alternatively, if you have already extracted fish images from video, they can be uploaded to an Azure Blob container through the Azure Portal or Azure Storage Explorer, ready for annotation and labelling.

 ## How to label images of fish for segmentation